-Paula Ryan, MD, PhD, is the director of the Breast and Ovarian division of the Risk Assessment Program at Fox Chase.
-She is an expert in breast cancer, cancer risk assessment and prevention, hereditary cancer syndromes and medical ethics.
 The program was developed by Mary B. Daly, MD, PhD, who remains an internationally recognized leader in cancer prevention and control.

 The Risk Assessment Program was originally established with funds from the National Cancer Institute and the Dyson Foundation.
 The staff includes medical oncologists, gynecologists, nurses, nurse practitioners, genetic counselors, radiologists, pathologists and health educators trained in cancer prevention.
 The program represents a memorial to Margaret M. Dyson, who died in December 1990 after a brief battle with ovarian cancer.